 - It facilitates communication

-- It promotes safe and appropriate nurse practitioner care
+- It promotes safe and appropriate NP care

 - It meets professional and legal standards.

-Additionally, clinical records must support the information submitted to Medical Services Plan /Health Insurance BC for all encounter records, physician referrals, and requests for diagnostic tests.
+Additionally, clinical records must support the information submitted to MSP/HIBC for all encounter records, physician referrals, and requests for diagnostic tests.

-Information to include in clinical records:
+Information to include in client care records:

 - a.
 Date and location of the service. - b.
 Identification of the patient and the attending practitioner. - c.
-Presenting complaint(s) and presenting symptoms and signs, including his/her health history. - d.
+Presenting complaint(s) and presenting symptoms and signs, including their health history. - d.
 All pertinent previous history including pertinent family history. - e.
 The relevant results, both negative and positive, of a systematic enquiry pertinent to the patient's problem(s). - f.
 Identification of the extent of the physical examination including pertinent positive and negative findings. - g.
 Results of any investigations carried out during the encounter. - h.
 Summation of the problem and plan of management.

-Release of Medical Services Plan / Health Insurance BC Data
+Release of Medical Services Plan /Health Insurance BC Data

 The MSP maintains personal data and encounter records for a period of seven years plus current year.
-Individuals (beneficiaries/patients) may request a copy of their personal data and encounter records from MSP under the Freedom of Information and Protection of Privacy Act.
+Individuals (beneficiaries/patients) may request a copy of their personal data and encounter records from MSP under the Freedom of Information and Protection of

+Privacy Act.
 MSP will release personal data and encounter record data to a third party only if the following conditions are met: